Melampsora lini: Life cycle

 The pathogen is an obligate biotroph meaning that each stage of its cycle is dependent on having a living host.
 The direction between reproducing sexually or asexually is dependent on the availability of a host.

 Sexually, the life cycle starts when basidiospores land on flax leaves and form pycnium during December and through January.
 Aecium are then formed from the pycnium after being fertilized with a pycniospore that is of a different mating type.
 Urediniospores and aeciospores then form pustules on the leaves that release more spores leading to further infection on neighboring leaves.
 Teliospores are then formed on the plants stem and undergo meiosis.
 Afterward, the teliospores shed haploid basidiospores repeating the cycle.

 Asexually, the pathogen cycles between forming pustules and infecting surrounding leaves and plants.
 The pathogen is autoecious, meaning it completes its life cycle on a single plant.
 This is done purely through mitosis and produces genetically identical cells within the pustules.

 Hosts

-Radiola linoides has been recorded as a host for Melampsora lini in the UK.
+Linum catharticum has been recorded as a host for Melampsora lini in Iceland and Radiola linoides has been recorded as a host for Melampsora lini in the UK.

 The pathogen prefers an environment in the temperate plains or hills of the United Kingdom rather than in high altitude and cold conditions.
 Due to this, there is a higher prevalence of resistance seen in hosts in these more favorable environment compared to hosts seen in mountainous ranges.
 This is primarily due to the fact that there is a higher evolutionary pressure placed on these plants.
 Those that can defend against the pathogen go on to reproduce and pass on the genes responsible for their immunity.